 Though he acknowledged the structural problems facing the city’s civil workforce, Williams was defensive of his team, insisting that mechanical failures from years of decay, not individual human error, was to blame for the crisis.
 “If we were fully staffed, would it have minimized the impact of the winter storm?
 No,” he said, resolutely.

 Still, time marches on.
 And though the public works director believes his department did the best that they could given the circumstances of the system and the storms, the fact remains that staffing issues will only complicate the road ahead.

 “Do we need additional staff—class A operators?
 Yes.
 Do we need additional maintenance staff?
 Yes.
 I’ve been vocal about that.
 That’s not anything that’s being pushed under the rug,” Williams said.

 The February frost has abated.
 O.B.
 Curtis pumps out its expected 50 million gallons a day.
 If a sense of normalcy pervades, it is only a passing sensation, a surface-level calm.
 The water treatment plants are no more prepared for a deep freeze than they were on Feb.
 14. Beneath the city, hundreds of miles of ancient pipes grow more ancient with every passing day.

 The towers drain, the system leaks, and the people wait to see what comes first: a solution, or the next storm.

 This is Part 2 in Nick Judin’s “Under the Surface” series on Jackson’s water infrastructure, historic causes for its decay and potential solutions.
-Part 1 can be found here.
+Part 1 can be found here or you can continue to Part 3 here.
 Nick’s full and growing Jackson water crisis archive since March 1, 2021, is here.